CamDavidsonPilon/lifelines/docs/Examples.rst

 Statistically compare two populations
 ##############################################

-(though this applies just as well to Nelson-Aalen estimates).
-Often researchers want to compare survival curves between different populations.
+Often researchers want to compare survival-ness between different populations.
 Here are some techniques to do that:

-Subtract the difference between survival curves
+Subtraction and division between survival curves
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are interested in taking the difference between two survival curves, simply trying to